kubernetes/website/content/en/docs/tutorials/hello-minikube.md

     The 'metrics-server' addon is enabled
     ```

-3. View the Pod and Service you created:
+3. View the Pod and Service you created by installing that addon:

     ```shell
     kubectl get pod,svc -n kube-system